railroadmedia/mailora/README.md

 -->

 Note 1: A provided name is not used unless address also provided from same source.
 For example: Say sender-address and sender-name are both set in the configuration file.
 If a request doesn't not specify request-address, then the addresss and name from the config will be used.
-However, if the request supplies an address bu no name, then that address (from the request) will be used, but not the name from config.
+However, if the request supplies an address but no name, then that address (from the request) will be used, but not the name from config.
 The only time the name in the config is used, is when the address in the config is used.
-The only time a name is used when an address is provided in the request, is if a name is also provided in that request.
+When an address is provided in the request, only a name similarily provided in the request will be used. *A name provided from config will not be used if an email address is provided in a request.*

 #### 3.1.3 - Response Example